atahanuz/yt2text/README.md

 # yt2text

-Pythob library for extracting text from a YouTube video in a single command, using OpenAi's Whisper speech recognition model.
+Python library for extracting text from a YouTube video in a single command, using OpenAi's Whisper speech recognition model.
 It doesn't use disk, performs everything in memory.

 https://pypi.org/project/yt2text/